faraplay/ImasArchiveS/README.md

 while disc.arc is opened.

 ### Other file options

+#### Converting images to GTF
+Click on "File >> Convert Image to GTF" to open the GTF conversion dialog.

+Select an image to convert by clicking on the "Select Image" button, and select a file name for the new GTF by clicking "Select Save Location".

+You also need to select a GTF type by choosing from the drop-down list.
+It's best to match the type of the GTF file you are trying to replace.
+Note that some types do not support transparency.

 #### GTF (image) viewer
 Clicking the "Save" menu option allows you to export the GTF file as a PNG file.